From a Developer to an Architect: Sabine talks about her daily work at ALDI DX

 Sabine: I often work with M365 applications such as Outlook, OneNote, PowerPoint, Excel and Teams.
 The main tool I used as a Developer was the SAP Integration Suite.
 In my new role as an Architect, it’s mostly LeanIX as we use this to create all the diagrams for our architectures.

-What should anyone looking to start a career as a Developer or Architect in IT at ALDI SÜD bring to the table?
+What should anyone looking to start a career as a Developer or Architect at ALDI DX bring to the table?

 Sabine: Our extensive system landscape means that you definitely need a strong sense of initiative and a great deal of willingness to learn.
 You need to have a lot of perseverance.
 You should also be willing to tackle problems and actively approach people.